Breush/lava/whats-next.md

 ## Magma

 - **up**
+    - Mesh: UNDERSTAND how to rebind UBOs on render -> Should bind another descriptor set?
     - Mesh: use factors for constant multiplier
-    - Mesh: have own secondary buffers and rebind UBOs on render
+    - Mesh: have own secondary buffers
     - Ashes: multiple spheres with different roughness/metallic
 - **refacto**
     - Use vulkan.hpp